 Look up trees as panicked cats or hunting cats can climb very high.

 Look in storm drains, not common but a cat can chase prey into them.

 Use Social Media: Post your lost cat pictures and situation to your local town Facebook group www.facebook.com or on Instagram.
+There are many "lost animal groups by county".Go to Facebook groups and perform a Search on "Lost cat".
 Provide as much detail as possible when reporting your lost cat, including your cat's description, any distinctive markings, and any relevant behavioral or medical information.
-Be very specific on where your cat got lost, include a few good pictures and any other pertinent information.
+Be very specific about where your cat got lost, include a few good pictures and any other pertinent information.
 Put in your post that you have already contacted the local animal shelter.
 Other resources are Nextdoor ( https://nextdoor.com/ ) and the Ring Camera “Neighborhood” network ( https://ring.com/neighbors ).

 Leave out food, water, and familiar items: Leave out a dish of your cat's favorite food and fresh water in a safe and accessible area outside your home.
 You can also place pieces of clothing, bedding, or socks with your scent on your porch or yard, as it may comfort your cat and encourage them to come back.